 Does online math tutoring guarantee results?

 Just like with any other type of tutoring service, the success depends on a number of factors.
 First of all, both the tutor and the student need to be motivated to achieve better results, improve and/or outperform student’s current level of knowledge and understanding.
 Most students respond well to tutoring and are able to focus and work for an hour or so at a time.
 However, what happens after also matters.
-Student’s learning does not end after one hour of tutoring and additional practice is required to master the concepts.
+Student’s learning does not end after one hour of tutoring.
+Additional practice is required to master the concepts.
 If the student doesn’t put in much effort outside of the tutoring hour, the investment in the online math tutor may not be worth it for the family.

-In most cases, though, tutoring does help to not only achieve better academic results, but also give a student a sense of how to better organize their work and how to study (which is often not that obvious to school aged children).
+In most cases, though, tutoring does help to not only achieve better academic results, but to also give a student a sense of how to better organize their work and how to study (which is often not that obvious to school aged children).

-In general, online math tutoring is an affordable way of getting extra support provided a student has access to video conferencing technology.
-Thanks to modern software online learning can be interactive and a variety of strategies can be used to help the student achieve great results.
+In general, online math tutoring is an affordable way of getting extra support, provided a student has access to video conferencing technology.
+Thanks to modern software, online learning can be interactive and a variety of strategies can be used to help the student achieve great results.